↑

 • Mix by hand from this point forward.

-• Use a large cookie scoop or using a kitchen scale, measure 2.5 oz. balls, 3 tablespoons.
+• Use a large cookie scoop or using a kitchen scale, measure 2.5 oz. balls, 3 Tablespoons.
 Place round balls on the baking sheet, placing cookies about 2 inches apart.

 • Bake for 12-13 minutes, until cookies are barely golden on the edges, but still look a little underdone.
 Remove from the oven and cool for 5 minutes.
 Transfer to a wire rack to let cool completely.